One of the things I’m asked often is

 Suchanan (Rasnam) Thakral

-Rasnam is currently pursuing a BSc (Hons) in Politics, Psychology, Law, and Economics at the University of Amsterdam.
+Rasnam recently graduated with a BSc (Hons) in Politics, Psychology, Law, and Economics from the University of Amsterdam.
+She is currently working as a Client Manger at Design Bridge, Amsterdam.
 She is passionate about sustainable development and is a certified trainer of Compass Education tools for sustainability leadership.
 Having trained Asian Pacific youth leaders and entrepreneurs at a sustainable development workshop organized by UNESCO, Rasnam’s interest has pivoted towards helping businesses redefine and implement their goals in line with sustainability.
 She has used her expertise to help Conscious Living move towards working within the Circular Economy – a concept developed by the Ellen McArthur Foundation.

 Founder & Director